-On September 23 of the same year, the Society established the "Museum of Polish and Slavic Antiquities in the Grand Duchy of Poznań", also called the Museum of National Antiquities.
-In 1882, it changed its name to "Muzeum im.
-Mielżyńskich ", in recognition of the huge contribution of the Counts of Milezynski in its development.
-The Museum gathered various national souvenirs, including archaeological monuments, obtained both as a gift and as a result of excavations.
+On 23 September 1857, the Museum of Polish and Slavic Antiquities in the Grand Duchy of Poznań was established at the Society.
+In 1882, it changed its name to the Mielżyński Museum in recognition of a great contribution of Counts Mielżyński to its development.
+The Museum collected various national souvenirs, e.g. archaeological finds acquired both from donors and from archaeological excavations.

-Collection restorers were supervised by collection restorers (today’s custodians).
-These functions were performed successively by: teacher Maksymilian Studniarski (1858-1860), retired enologist Roger Raczyński and home teacher Albin Gorecki (1860-1866), lawyer and journalist Władysław Wierzbiński (1866-1868), teacher and writer Hieronim Feldmanowski (1868-1882), Klemens Kantecki (1882-1885), historian, philologist Bolesław Erzepki (1885-1923) and prahistorist Józef Kostrzewski (1914 - 1923 - as the second conservator).
+The museum collections were cared for by conservators (the equivalents of today’s curators).
+These functions were performed successively by: teacher Maksymilian Studniarski (1858-1860), teacher Albin Gorecki (1860-1866), lawyer and journalist Władysław Wierzbiński (1866-1868), teacher and writer Hieronim Feldmanowski (1868-1882), Klemens Kantecki (1882-1885), historian, philologist Bolesław Erzepki (1885-1923) and specialist in prehistory Józef Kostrzewski (1914 - 1923).

-Jarmila Kaczmarek, the article was published in: "Archeological Museum in Poznan.
-History and the present day ",
+The article was published in Archeological Museum in Poznan.
+History and the present day, ed.
+Maciej Przybył.